bijoutrouvaille/jquery.sample/README.md

 #jQuery.sample

-The idea is to avoid having facial hair in your templates and use clean and clear HTML.
+The idea is to avoid having facial hair in your templates by using clean and clear HTML.
-It is not mine, but belongs to hij1nx and his incomplete, but still wonderful weld.js @ https://github.com/hij1nx/weld
+The idea was not had by me, but belongs to hij1nx and his incomplete, but still wonderful weld.js @ https://github.com/hij1nx/weld

-##How It Works
+##How to Sample

-###Required Source
+###Required Files

 ```html
 <script src="jquery.js" type="text/javascript"></script>